James E. Akins

 James Elmer Akins (October 15, 1926 - July 15, 2010) was the U.S. Ambassador to Saudi Arabia from September, 1973 to February, 1976, just in time to serve during the 1973 Oil Crisis of October, 1973 to March, 1974.
 Akins was a member of the Council on Foreign Relations and on the advisory council of the Iran Policy Committee (IPC).
 Akins has been involved with the pro-Palestine organization If Americans Knew.

 Early life, education and career

 Akins was born in Akron, Ohio, in 1926.
 He attended the University of Akron, leaving to serve in the Navy for two years in World War II, and graduated in 1947.
 He received a degree in history from the University of Strasbourg, France, in 1951.

 He joined the Foreign Service in 1954 and worked in Italy, France, Syria, Lebanon, Kuwait and Baghdad before being appointed to the State Department's top energy post in 1968.

+Akins was stationed in Kuwait during the Ramadan Revolution in Iraq, following which the United States provided the new Ba'ath Party government with the names of over 100 suspected leftists to be targeted by death squads.
+Akins later recalled that he had been "very happy" about these extrajudicial killings, which he said "got rid of a lot of communists.